eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.1.2.4 Risks and mitigation measures related to authorisation

-In some cases, there is a risk that a valid party in the EUDI Wallet ecosystem tries to perform actions that it is not allowed to do.
-This risk occurs for mainly two types of parties.
-In the first place, a non-qualified EAA Provider may try to issue attestations it is not entitled to issue.
-For example, an Attestation Provider that is not officially entitled by a Member State (or by some other relevant authority) to issue diplomas may nevertheless attempt to issue an attestation having the diploma attestation type.
-Within the EUDI Wallet ecosystem this risk only applies to non-qualified EAA Providers.
-PID Providers, QEAA Providers and PuB-EAA Providers are assumed to be trustworthy in this regard.
+In certain cases, there is a risk that a legitimate party within the EUDI Wallet ecosystem may attempt to perform actions beyond its authorized scope.
+This risk primarily affects two types of entities.

+First, a non-qualified EAA Provider may attempt to issue attestations for which it lacks the necessary authorization.
+For example, an Attestation Provider that has not been officially designated by a Member State or another relevant authority to issue diplomas may still attempt to generate an attestation of the diploma type.
+Within the EUDI Wallet ecosystem, this risk is limited to non-qualified EAA Providers, as PID Providers, QEAA Providers, and PuB-EAA Providers are assumed to be inherently trustworthy in this context.
 For more information, see [Section 6.3.2.2](#6322-pid-provider-or-attestation-provider-receives-an-access-certificate).

-That section also explains how this risk is mitigated.
+This risk is mitigated by querying the Relying Party registry via an API.
+This registry, maintained by the Member State, contains comprehensive information about each Relying Party, allowing the system to verify the legitimacy of the issuer and ensure compliance with regulatory requirements.

+In the context of the Regulation, the term Relying Party encompasses both Attestation Providers and entities that provide services relying on attestations, ensuring a broad and consistent approach to trust and verification within the EUDI Wallet ecosystem.

-A second case of a valid party in the EUDI Wallet ecosystem that may try to do things that it is not allowed to do, is a Relying Party trying to request attributes from a Wallet Unit for which they have no lawful grounds.
+Second, a Relying Party in the EUDI Wallet ecosystem may attempt to request attributes from a Wallet Unit without being registered or authorized to do so.
 This risk is mitigated mainly by three measures:

-- First of all, the attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT] + [OpenID4VP] allow selective disclosure of attributes.
-This means that a Relying Party can specify which of the attributes in an attestation it wishes to receive, and which ones not.
-This feature is sometimes called collection limitation.
-Next, selective disclosure also allows the User to approve or deny the presentation of the requested attributes.
-More information on selective disclosure and User approval can be found in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).
+1. **Selective Disclosure and User Control** – The attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT] + [OpenID4VP] enable selective disclosure of attributes.
+This allows a Relying Party to specify which attributes within an attestation it wishes to receive while excluding others, a feature known as *collection limitation*.
+Additionally, selective disclosure ensures that the User retains control over their data, as they can approve or deny the presentation of requested attributes.
+More details on selective disclosure and User approval can be found in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).
-- Secondly, the Regulation requires each Relying Party to register the attributes it intends to request from Users.
-[CIR 2024/2982] requires that these registered attributes are included in a so-called Relying Party registration certificate, and that a Wallet Unit must be able to display information from this registration certificate to the User.
-This allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
-For more information, see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
+2. **Mandatory Relying Party Registration of Requested Attributes** – The Regulation mandates that each Relying Party register the attributes it intends to request from Users.
+According to [CIR 2024/2982], these registered attributes must be included in a Relying Party registration certificate, which the Wallet Unit uses to verify the legitimacy of the request and inform the User accordingly.This transparency ensures that Users can make an informed decision about whether to approve or deny the presentation of the requested attributes.
+More details on this requirement can be found in [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
-- Lastly, the Regulation requires that an Attestation Provider is able to embed a disclosure policy into their attestations.
-This policy may contain rules determining whether the Attestation Provider approves of the presentation of one or more of the requested attributes to the authenticated Relying Party.
-The Wallet Unit evaluates the policy (if present in the attestation) in combination with authenticated data provided by the Relying Party, and informs the User about the outcome of the evaluation.
-Again, this allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
-More information can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).
+3. **Attestation Provider Disclosure Policy Enforcement** – The Regulation also mandates that Attestation Providers can embed a disclosure policy within their attestations.
+This policy may include rules governing whether the Attestation Provider approves the presentation of certain attributes to an authenticated Relying Party.
+The Wallet Unit evaluates this policy—if present—alongside authenticated data from the Relying Party and informs the User of the outcome.
+This mechanism further supports the User in making a well-informed decision on whether to approve or deny attribute disclosure.
+More information on disclosure policy enforcement can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).

-##### 6.1.2.5 Risks and mitigation measures related to User tracking
+##### 6.1.2.5 Risks and mitigation measures related to User privacy

-The privacy of Users is a major concern in the design and implementation of the EUDI Wallet ecosystem.
-Attributes are presented in the form of electronic attestations of attributes complying with the format specified in either [ISO/IEC 18013-5] or [SD-JWT VC].
-A property of such attestation is that they contain a number of elements with a unique and fixed value, such as salts, hashes, public keys, and signature values.
-By storing and comparing these values across many transactions, malicious Relying Parties would be able to find matching values.
-They would then conclude that the same User was involved in these transactions.
-This could be done within one Relying Party, but also between multiple colluding Relying Parties.
-This form of tracking is called Relying Party linkability.
+User privacy is a key aspect in the design and implementation of the EUDI Wallet ecosystem.
+Attributes are presented as electronic attestations using formats based on salted, hashed data.
+These attestations contain unique, fixed elements such as hashes, public keys, and signatures.
+Malicious Relying Parties could exploit these values to track Users by storing and comparing them across multiple transactions, identifying recurring patterns.
+This privacy threat, known as **Relying Party linkability**, can occur within a single Relying Party or among colluding entities.

-Another form of tracking is called Attestation Provider linkability.
-Here, Relying Parties share the unique values they received with a colluding and malicious Attestation Provider.
-This would allow that Attestation Provider to track the User's behaviour across all colluding Relying Parties.
+A similar privacy threat arises when colluding Relying Parties share unique values with a malicious Attestation Provider, allowing it to track User activity across multiple services, in this case it's called **Attestation Provider linkability**.

 Regarding the mitigation of these risks:

+- A trustworthy PID Provider or Attestation Provider can mitigate Relying Party linkability, either partially or fully, by issuing multiple PIDs or attestations to the same User.
+These attestations can be designed as disposable (single-use) or Relying Party-specific, ensuring that different Relying Parties receive distinct attestations that cannot be linked back to the same User.
+However, this approach increases issuance complexity and management overhead.
+This topic will be further explored in the context of the next major release of ARF.
-- An honest PID Provider or Attestation Provider can partly or fully prevent Relying Party linkability of the PIDs or attestations it issues, at the cost of issuing multiple PIDs and attestations to the same User.
-This is a topic that will be further discussed for ARF 2.0.
-In addition, organisational and repressive measures can be used to discourage Relying Parties from colluding and tracking Users.
-In particular, Relying Parties found offending will have their access certificate revoked, after which they will not be able to interact with Wallet Units anymore.
+Additionally, organizational and enforcement measures can help deter Relying Parties from colluding and tracking Users.
+In particular, Relying Parties found in violation will have their access certificates revoked, preventing them from further interactions with Wallet Units.
-- Attestation Provider linkability cannot be prevented for attestations in [ISO/IEC 18013-5] or [SD-JWT VC]-compliant format.
-The only technical way to mitigate this risk is by using Zero-Knowledge Proofs (ZKPs), instead of the salted-attribute hashes used by these formats.However, at the moment, using ZKPs is not feasible within the EUDI Wallet ecosystem, due to a lack of support for them in currently available secure hardware (WSCDs).
-This topic will be further explored for ARF 2.0.
-Like for Relying Party linkability, organisational and repressive measures can be used to discourage Attestation Providers from colluding and tracking Users.
-In addition, many Attestation Providers are subject to regular audits, which means that collusion and tracking can more easily be detected than for Relying Parties.
+- Attestation Provider linkability cannot be fully eliminated when using attestation formats based on salted hashes.
+The only viable mitigation is to adopt Zero-Knowledge Proofs (ZKPs) as a verification mechanism instead of relying on salted-attribute hashes.
+However, the integration of ZKPs in the EUDI Wallet ecosystem is still under discussion and development due to the complexity of implementing ZKP solutions in secure hardware and the lack of support in currently available secure hardware (WSCDs).
+This topic will be further explored in the context of of the next major release od the ARF.
+As with Relying Party linkability, organizational and enforcement measures can help deter Attestation Providers from colluding and tracking Users.
+Additionally, many Attestation Providers are subject to regular audits, making it easier to detect collusion and tracking compared to Relying Parties.

-Additional risks of User tracking may arise from the communication protocols used between Wallet Units and Relying Party Instances, such as HTTP, TLS, NFC, or BLE.
-If not properly used, these protocols could use fixed identifiers and other values, which would allow Relying Parties to track Users.
-Typically, these communication protocols are handled by the OS of the User device.
-These risks are therefore out of scope of this ARF and will be dealt with in the Wallet Solution certification process.
+Zero-Knowledge Proof (ZKP) mechanisms for verifying personal information are highly promising and essential for ensuring privacy in various use-case scenarios.
+They enable Users to prove statements such as "I am over 18" without disclosing any personal data, offering a robust solution for privacy-preserving authentication and verification.

+One key area of development is age verification, where the European Commission is actively exploring and testing ZKP-based solutions.
+The outcomes of this initiative could pave the way for the adoption of ZKPs within the EUDI Wallet ecosystem, further strengthening privacy protections in future implementations.

 #### 6.1.3 Other trust relations